jorgenbuilder/bootcamp/1-acl-errors-cycles/readme.md

     - Perhaps certain individuals or groups of individuals should be able to access certain things, but not others.
     - Perhaps an individual should only be able to access their own data.
 - Challenge!
 Create a simple permission system with multiple roles or individuals that have unique permissions profiles.
+    - Principals with minter role can call a mint method (which simply returns #ok())
+    - Principals with configurator role can call a configure method (which simply returns #ok())

+### Access Control Wrap-Up

+- Get the source code from the github link
+- Try adding access control to one of your contracts

 ## Error Handling

 - Reading materials: https://smartcontracts.org/docs/language-guide/errors.html
 - With the admin system, we used `assert` to trap the contract based on an expression.
+- Trapping a contract: when a contract traps, the request is thrown out and none of the state changes committed (exception to this (brief): async / async)
 - Assert is quick to write, but it provides incredibly useless error messages.
 - Motoko provides two modules which are much better for error handling: `Result` and `Error`.
 - The Option value primitive is also good for certain error cases.